bcgov/mds/docs/verifiable_credentias.md

 ```

 These values could be used for local development, however you will not receive webhooks back from Traction unless you create a public tunnel (like NRGROK) and set tractions with that webhook url.

+## Race Conditions

+Webhook processing may be inconsistent, causing messages to be processed incorrectly.
+Some protection should be added to ensure that if a message state is going to send a protocol backwards, it should be ignored.
+Discussions are ongoing with Traction to see if the webhook can provide some timing data to help this processing.